dolfs/tng-docker/README.md

 As installed, the `php.ini` will be a copy of the supplied production version.
 You may need to adjust specific settings, and a mechanism is available for doing so.
 This is illustrated by changing the maximum file upload size from whatever its default is to 32 megabytes.

 First, you can choose whether to start with `php.ini-production` or `php.ini-development` by setting a variable `XPHP_DEPLOY_INI`.
-Its default is “production”, but you can set it to “development”.
+Its default is “production”, but you can set it to “development” if so desired.

 Next, you introduce individual settings to override what is in the deployed `php.ini`.You do this by adding in the `.env` file a variable whose name starts with `XPHP_INI_` followed by the name of the variable in the `php.ini` file you wish to change, set to the desired value.
 Example: